 13. Sending out emails without testing them with major email clients

-Last but not least sending and Test out across all the major email clients like Gmail.
-Hotmail, Yahoo, Outlook & AOL.
+Last but not least sending and Test out across all the major email clients like Gmail, Yahoo, Outlook & AOL.
 Try and select an ESP whose templates work awesome across all email clients.

 If you think there is more to this article, you are most welcome to join our community let us know in the comments below.
 We will keep updating the post with all your inputs and need.
 Also, Subscribe to get our newsletter for more such blog/content.